Pinaki82/Tulu-C-IDE/README.md

 [matchparen++](https://github.com/vim-scripts/matchparenpp.git): Improvement over standard matchparen plugin.

-[vim-unimpaired]([GitHub - tpope/vim-unimpaired: unimpaired.vim: Pairs of handy bracket mappings](https://github.com/tpope/vim-unimpaired.git)): *"unimpaired.vim: Pairs of handy bracket mappings"*
+[vim-unimpaired](https://github.com/tpope/vim-unimpaired.git): *"unimpaired.vim: Pairs of handy bracket mappings"*

 'unimpaired.vim' comes in handy while switching to buffers.
 Usually we type `:bu <TAB>` or `:buffer <TAB>` (i.e., colon + buffer/bu + space + TAB) in command mode to switch to a different buffer. 'unimpaired.vim' maps `[b` (i.e., `[` then `b` , or better described as `[` +`b`) in Normal mode to have the same effect.